mridul037/mridul037/README.md

 **Quote of the hour:**

-A great programmer thinks about the program on a constant basis, whether driving or eating.
-That method takes an incredible amount of mental energy.
+When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.

-~ Bill Gates
+~ Fred Brooks
 <pre>

 </pre>